 We Tested the Best Pulse Oximeter in the USA

-The connection made pulse oximeters just as hard to buy as toilet paper, disinfectants, and thermometers—but now, the at-home version of the medical tool is back in stock.
-Sellers on Amazon have ample supply, and prices have gone back to their pre-COVID norms of around $30 for a basic pulse oximeter.
+The connection made pulse oximeters just as hard to buy as toilet paper, disinfectants, and thermometers—but now, the at-home version of the medical device is back in stock.
 (Note: Many of these devices are not FDA-approved and recommended for sport or aviation use only.
 While shoppers report accurate statistics similar to readers at their doctor’s office, these at-home finds should not be expected to offer the same level of accuracy.)

 A pulse oximeter works by transmitting a wavelength of light through your finger, earlobe, or toe.
 According to the World Health Organization, this light finds hemoglobin—the protein in your blood that carries oxygen—and the amount absorbed by the protein varies based on how much oxygen is already saturating it.
 A sensor on the other side of your extremity then calculates your blood oxygen levels based on the light wavelengths received, along with your blood pressure and pulse rate.

 To get the best at-home reading, it’s important to complete the reading on a finger without any nail polish that’s ideally warm, according to a previous Health interview with Sharon Chekijian, MD MPH, an emergency medicine doctor with Yale Medicine.
 She also suggested trying to use the middle finger and paying close attention to the reading to ensure the device is continuously tracking your vitals—sudden dips and jumps could indicate you’re not using the pulse oximeter correctly.